RECAP-Team/RECAP/code/JOB_GUIDE.md

    (swap in whichever `<lang>/<direction>` you tested with.)

 2. **If you temporarily lowered `num_updates`** in `config.py` for a GRPO/PPO
-   smoke test (§14's last bullet), set it back to the real value (2000 by default) before continuing -- otherwise the real run also stops after just a few updates.
+   smoke test (§11's last bullet), set it back to the real value (2000 by default) before continuing -- otherwise the real run also stops after just a few updates.

-3. **Rerun without `--n_samples`** -- this now processes the full dataset, and every stage after it (Groups B-E onward, `torchrun`-wrapped if you're using multiple GPUs per job) runs exactly as documented in §2-§10 above:
+3. **Rerun without `--n_samples`** -- this now processes the full dataset, and every stage after it (§3's jobs onward, `torchrun`-wrapped if you're using multiple GPUs per job) runs exactly as documented in §2-§3 above:

    ```bash
    python recap_split.py --lang Bhili --direction hi2tgt